davwheat/thomasr.me/_posts/2018-11-22-homelab-l18-updates.md

 Morning all!
 Haven't posted here in a while, so I thought I'd give some updates regarding an older post - [the one about my server/homelab](/2018/proliant/).
 A lot (ish) has changed since January, so let's dive straight in.

 ## Hardware
-While the [Proliant](/faq/tech#proliant) featured in the initial *"review"* is still my primary server, I have given it a couple of upgrades.
+While the Proliant featured in the initial *"review"* is still my primary server, I have given it a couple of upgrades.
 For a start, my network-storage needs are no longer handled by a shoddy WD Mybook drive hooked up over USB 2.
 The server is now fitted with (2) 2TB WD Blacks in RAID 0 (living on the edge!) for a combined total of 4TB (3.6TB formatted).
-Again in regards to storage, the measly 32GB SSD has been replaced with a 120GB one, which despite being from Kingston and not being particularly suited for this envrironment, performs more than adequately for running a few VMs and containers.
+Again in regards to storage, the measly 32GB SSD has been replaced with a 120GB one, which despite being from Kingston and not being particularly suited for this environment, performs more than adequately for running a few VMs and containers.

 {% include legacy/image.html path="black-install.jpg" caption="One of the WD Black drives before it was inserted into the server" %}